AbsolutelyNothingToSeeHere/Branch-Dictator/README.md

 # Branch Dictator 👑
 Oh, you thought this was a democracy?
 Guess again... in this kingdom, branches are micromanaged and admins have less power ¯\\\_(ツ)\_/¯

+_**Branch Dictator**_ will enable [Branch Protection](https://help.github.com/en/github/administering-a-repository/about-protected-branches) for all new org repos that are created with public visibility and are created with an initial branch (via the addition of a `README.md`, `LICENSE`, and/or `.gitignore` when the repo is created).

 ## Setup
 Interested in using Branch Dictator to keep your kingdom in line?
 Let's get started.